bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-dreamseeker.md

 The first song on NexGen, being a short intro that leads into the song [Youtopia](../lore/youtopia).

-The word Dreamseeker appears multiple times throughout the ARG.
+The word Dreamseeker appears multiple times throughout the ARG, referring to a device of some kind.
+The [Dreadit](../files/dreadit) file confirms that the Dreamseekers are being developed by Nex Gen.

 ## Lyrics